 - The ingredients you used to prepare more food, their quantities and prices

-- The total amount payable to you based on: the materials’ prices, your labour costs (add overtime in case the event stretches beyond the agreed time)and tax
+- The total amount payable to you based on the materials’ prices, your labour costs (add overtime in case the event stretches beyond the agreed time)and tax

 - Your customer’s signature signifying agreement with the content and date

 The most vital segment is the ‘description of work.’
-Ensure you fill in all the details, including the extra food you had to prepare, time taken, etc that you had to undertake to satisfy the guests ‘culinary desires.
+Ensure you fill in all the details, including the extra food you had to prepare, the time taken, etc that you had to undertake to satisfy the guests ‘culinary desires.
 The main advantage of this invoice is that it eliminates the ‘This wasn’t part of the contract’ loophole a cunning client might use to avoid paying you for extra work you have undertaken to fulfill your contractual obligation.